pw_web#

 Material Icon Font (Subsetting)#

-Log Viewer uses a subset of Material Icons Rounded hosted on GitHub with codepoints listed in the codepoints file
+The Log Viewer uses a subset of the Material Symbols Rounded icon font fetched via the Google Fonts API.
+However, we also provide a subset of this font for offline usage at GitHub with codepoints listed in the codepoints file.

 The following icons with codepoints are curently used: